Conflux-Chain/conflux-rust/README.md

     ./run_bench.sh
     ```

+    This [instruction](#running-experiments-with-memory-constraints) can help you apply the memory limit constraint for evaluation tasks.
 The results will be saved in the `experiment_data/metrics/osdi23` directory.
 You can also tailor the evaluation by modifying compile features and script options.
 Refer to the guidance below for further information.

+12. Use [asb-plotter](https://github.com/ChenxingLi/asb-plotter) to parse the experiment traces and plot figures.

 Also you can customize the evaluation by compiling the node with different features and run the evaluation script with different options to suit your requirements.